theliberators/usergroups/readme.md

 ## Want To Start A Local User Group?

-If you're interested in starting a User Group in your country, do the following:
+If you're interested in starting a user group in your country, region or organisation, do the following:

-1. Read the [Rules of Play](https://github.com/theliberators/usergroups/blob/master/Rules%20of%20Play/Rules%20of%20Play%20for%20Organizers.pdf?raw=true) to understand the (minimal) boundaries
+1. Read the [Rules of Play](https://github.com/theliberators/usergroups/blob/1edd0fd7f3623efe225737f6c26142001aa4d080/Rules%20of%20Play/Rules%20Of%20Play%20For%20User%20Group%20Organizers.pdf) to understand the (minimal) boundaries
 2. Read the [Community Principles](https://github.com/theliberators/usergroups/blob/master/Community%20Principles/Community%20Principles.pdf?raw=true) that we created (and are continuously refining) with the community
 3. Send an email to [info@theliberators.com](mailto:info@theliberators.com) to apply.
 Please provide us with a motivation as to why you'd like to start
 4. Join, or upgrade to, the "Liberator"-tier on our [Patreon](https://patreon.com/liberators).
 This gives you access to a free local organizer kit, access to frequent user group organizer meetups and support from us

 ## Measuring Our Success